On-premise to Cloud Migration Strategy Breakdown

 Why Is It Essential to Move From On-Premise to Cloud?

-It’s not a secret anymore that many businesses from different niches had already transitioned to cloud computing—but why?
+It’s not a secret anymore that many businesses from different niches had already transitioned from an on-premise system to cloud computing—but why?
 When migrating to the cloud, an organization gets many benefits both from a business and technical perspective, among which are:

 With cloud-native development, you will reach larger audiences without rebuilding the application, processing millions of requests per second.